-The issuer must disclose in its MD&A a scope limitation and summary financial information about each underlying entity in accordance with section 3.3 of the Instrument.
+The issuer must disclose in its MD&A a scope limitation and summary financial information about the each underlying entity must be disclosed in the issuer's MD&A in accordance with section 2.33.3 of the Instrument.
 The summary financial information may be disclosed in aggregate or individually for each proportionately consolidated entity or VIE.

-Meaningful summary financial information for an underlying entity, or combination of underlying entities, that is the subject of a scope limitation would include:
+Meaningful summary financial information of the underlying entity that has been proportionately consolidated or consolidated in the issuer's financial statements for an underlying entity, or combination of underlying entities, that is the subject of a scope limitation would include:

-- (a) sales or revenues;
+- (a) sales or revenues:

 - (b) income or loss before discontinued operations and extraordinary items;

 - (c) net income or loss for the period; and